Margaret Croke: Illinois House of Representatives (since 2021)

-Since being sworn into the Illinois General Assembly, Margaret Croke has successfully passed legislation advocating for public safety, environmental protection, fiscal responsibility, LGBTQ+ rights, and reproductive rights.
-She has been recognized as a dedicated public servant with a proven track record of delivering for the community, securing over $4 million for capital improvements in the district.
-Margaret is a member of the House Democratic New Democrats Caucus, Gun Violence Prevention Caucus, Green Caucus, Jewish Caucus and Neurodiversity Caucus.
+Since being sworn into the Illinois General Assembly, roke has successfully passed legislation advocating for public safety, environmental protection, fiscal responsibility, LGBTQ+ rights, and reproductive rights.
+She has secured over $4 million for capital improvements in the district.
+She is a member of the House Democratic New Democrats Caucus, Gun Violence Prevention Caucus, Green Caucus, Jewish Caucus and Neurodiversity Caucus.

 In 2021, Croke introduced legislation to expand the definition of infertility for insurance coverage to include same-sex couples, single women, and women over 35.
 The bill ensured broader access to fertility treatments by updating clinical definitions and prohibiting discriminatory insurance practices.
-The bill passed the legislature and was signed by Governor Pritzker.
+The bill passed the legislature and was signed into law.

-During the 103rd General Assembly, Croke advanced key legislation focused on student safety and well-being.
+During the 103rd General Assembly, Croke advanced legislation focused on student safety and well-being.
 HB 3425 expanded the definition of bullying to include cyberbullying and required schools to notify parents within 24 hours of an incident.
-HB 4175 expanded the ban on corporal punishment to include nonpublic schools, ensuring all students are safe in their classroom.
+HB 4175 expanded the ban on corporal punishment to include private schools.

 In the 104th General Assembly, which began in January 2025, Croke introduced HB 2456, which prohibits third-party platforms from listing or selling restaurant reservations without a written agreement, allowing restaurants to pursue legal action and imposing civil penalties for violations.
-This legislation helps protect businesses from unauthorized bookings and safeguards the integrity of their reservation systems.
+Proponents of this legislation claim that it helps protect businesses from unauthorized bookings and safeguards the integrity of their reservation systems.